- Professor (Martha Meier Renk-Bascom Professor of Poetry)

 - edited with Cristanne Miller, Feminist Measures: Soundings in Poetry and Theory (Michigan, 1994)

-- articles in such journals as American Literature, Contemporary Literature, Arizona Quarterly, and Journal of Modern Literature on poetry by Marianne Moore, Elizabeth Bishop, Robert Creeley, John Ashbery, Barbara Guest, Rosmarie Waldrop, Joan Retallack, Alice Fulton, C.D.
+- articles in edited collections, including, most recently, "Green Reading" The Oxford Handbook of Modern and Contemporary Poetry, as well as articles in such journals as American Literature, Contemporary Literature, Arizona Quarterly, and Journal of Modern Literature on poetry by Marianne Moore, Elizabeth Bishop, Robert Creeley, John Ashbery, Barbara Guest, Rosmarie Waldrop, Joan Retallack, Alice Fulton, C.D.
 Wright, Cole Swensen, Susan Wheeler, Myung Mi Kim and others.

 American poetry since 1950, especially women's poetry and experimental poetries of recent decades; American long poems; visual poetics; poetry and environmental criticism.

-While I was trained as an Americanist and teach a range of American and twentieth-century courses on the undergraduate level, my research interests are generically focused: I study poetry almost exclusively.
-My early scholarship dealt with the relationship between modernist and contemporary or postmodernist poetry, but since the publication of my first book I have focused on poetry written since the 1970s, especially on women's writing and feminist poetries in the U.S. While linguistically innovative work is at the center of my current research, I am committed to reading broadly in the field of contemporary poetry and to cultivating in my students the varied reading skills necessary to appreciate varied poetics.
-Interested now in integrating my knowledge of contemporary poetry with my interests in environmentalism, I am beginning to move my research into the field of ecocriticism.
+While I was trained as an Americanist and teach a range of American twentieth- and twenty-first-century courses on the undergraduate level, my research interests are generically focused: I study poetry almost exclusively.
+My early scholarship dealt with the relationship between modernist and contemporary or postmodernist poetry, but since the publication of my first book I have focused on poetry written since the 1970s, especially on women's writing and feminist poetries in the U.S. While linguistically innovative work has been at the center of my recent research, I am committed to reading broadly in the field of contemporary poetry and to cultivating in my students the varied reading skills necessary to appreciate varied poetics.
+Interested now in integrating my knowledge of contemporary poetry with my interests in environmentalism, I have shifted my research to the field of ecocriticism and contemporary experimental ecopoetics.

 University of Iowa Press